 An international leader in the development of innovative digital media and information technologies, MIT's Media Lab is a uniquely flexible organization where faculty members, research staff, and students from numerous, seemingly unrelated disciplines work together "atelier style," doing the things that conventional wisdom says can't or shouldn't be done.
 The goal is to develop technologies and concepts that foster creativity—empowering people of all ages, from all walks of life, in all societies, to design and invent new possibilities for themselves and the communities around them.

 Researchers in the Media Lab, with backgrounds ranging from computer science to psychology, music to graphic design, and architecture to mechanical engineering, see a future where machines not only augment human capabilities, but also relate to people on more "human" terms—a future where our devices not only respond to commands, but also understand them.
-Research opportunities for students are available through the Program in Media Arts and Sciences, based in MIT's School of Architecture and Planning, and through the Undergraduate Research Opportunities Program.
+Research opportunities for students are available through the Program in Media Arts and Sciences, based in the School of Architecture and Planning, and through the Undergraduate Research Opportunities Program.
 For more information, visit http://media.mit.edu/.

-MIT's programs in Theater Arts afford opportunities for serious study and training in acting, directing, playwriting, dramaturgy, stagecraft, and design.
+MIT's programs in theater arts afford opportunities for serious study and training in acting, directing, playwriting, dramaturgy, stagecraft, and design.
 Classes are small, and students work directly with renowned faculty and guest artists, or initiate independent student workshop productions.
 Students may choose a minor or HASS concentration in theater; it is also possible to create an individually tailored theater major.
-A wide variety of theatrical performances are presented by MIT Dramashop and Dance Theater Ensemble, the co-curricular student-producing group of MIT Theater Arts.
+A wide variety of theatrical performances are presented by MIT Dramashop and Dance Theater Ensemble, the co-curricular student-production group of MIT Theater Arts.
 These productions, directed by professionals in their fields, often offer interested students opportunities to further develop their work in professional settings.
 Extracurricular student organizations such as Shakespeare Ensemble, Musical Theatre Guild, Gilbert & Sullivan Players, and the improv group Roadkill Buffet offer additional performance and production experience.

 An annual Theater Arts Open House on Registration Day in early September allows students to meet the people who produce theater events and to learn more about opportunities to get involved in various productions.
 For more information, call 617-253-2877, or visit http://arts.mit.edu/academic/theater-arts/.